 Conversations on COVID-19 - Impacts on Communities of Color: The National Academies of Sciences, Engineering and Medicine host a series of conversations "with experts on a variety of topics related to minority health and COVID-19, as well as information and resources from the National Academies on topics related to health equity."

-Earlier this year, the National Academies also hosted two webinars on the subject of COVID-19 and Health Equity — Serving the Underserved, Poorly Served, and Never Served.
+Last Spring, the National Academies also hosted two webinars on the subject of COVID-19 and Health Equity — Serving the Underserved, Poorly Served, and Never Served.
 The press release quotes Stephen Thomas, director of Maryland's Center for Health Equity: